 "They're dead, what does it matter?"
 I snapped.

-I must've hurt his feelings, because he took a step back.
+I must've hurt his feelings, because he took a step back with surprise at my outburst.
 It was hard to remember that he was still just a kid because he'd matured so much since we last met.

 "Sorry…" I muttered, feeling the void within my heart.
 "There's nothing left for me to live for…"

 He sulked over to the doorway and said to me before walking out, "I know they would want you to live your life to the fullest… for them…"

 I buried my face in my hands.
 No matter how much I wanted to disagree with him, I knew he was right.
 None of my friends would want to see me like this.
 Was that what Tammy was trying to tell me… to live on somehow… without them?

 Click.
 The data preserver on the table popped open and I heard Tammy's voice for the first time since she died in my arms.

 Months had passed with Vero, Stellan, and the other villagers on Dezner.
 I made nearly a full recovery except for every now and then I would get a pain in my leg and it would travel to my heart after remembering how I got it.

 Vero and the other villagers managed to haul the Jago and the other ships and shuttles back to the village to scrap.
 They left my belongings to me to do what I wished with them, and that included the Jago and shuttle.

 I decided to leave it in a hidden cave in the abandoned mountain.
 It wasn't like I knew how to pilot or operate it.
 I walked through it one last time.
 It was quiet and empty.
 Kiko had left a hologram image above the beds in the sky deck of all of us having dinner at the table one night before the race started.
 I left it there and continued through each room.
 Everything was left like we were about to come back and resume bounty hunting across the galaxy again.